felangel/bloc/docs/flutterweathertutorial.md

     |-- test/
 ```

-Next, we will be use the same packages as in the `meta_weather_api` plugin.
+Next, we will be use the same packages as in the `meta_weather_api` package.
 In addition, we will also use the `meta_weather_api` package which we just created.
 Update your `pubspec.yaml` to look like the following and run `flutter packages get`

 ```yaml
 # packages/weather_repository/pubspec.yaml (done)